yanivduke/SAP-SDK/README.md

 The SDK allows software customizations and integration in a safe, complete and organize environment, as opposed to writing direct SQL statements to SQL Server&#39;s SAP database.

-SAP works with many databases - the key ones are DB2, MS SQL, Oracle and HANA.
+SAP business one ERP software works with many databases - the key ones are DB2, MS SQL, Oracle and HANA.

 It is possible to read data directly from database, but it is **forbidden** to add new data or change data (write operation) directly to database because of the following reasons: